Amanieu/minicov/README.md

 [![Crates.io](https://img.shields.io/crates/v/minicov.svg)](https://crates.io/crates/minicov)
 [![Documentation](https://docs.rs/minicov/badge.svg)](https://docs.rs/minicov)

-This crate provides code coverage support for `no_std` and embedded programs.
+This crate provides code coverage and profile-guided optimization (PGO) support for `no_std` and embedded programs.

 This is done through a modified version of the LLVM profiling runtime (normally part of compiler-rt) from which all dependencies on libc have been removed.